 Because of my Asian background, when it comes to health, I usually take a holistic approach and always turn to Ayurvedic Medicine or Traditional Chinese Medicine.

 Also known as Kavala, Oil Pulling is an Ancient Ayurvedic dental technique that consists in putting a tablespoon of oil in your mouth on an empty stomach and swish it around for 20 mins.
-It supposed to draw out all the toxins in your body to improve your oral health but also your overall health.
+It supposed to draw out all the toxins in your body to improve your oral hygiene but also your overall health.

-Ayurvedic medicine or Ayurveda is considered to the the world's oldest healthcare system.
+Ayurvedic medicine or Ayurveda is considered to the world's oldest healthcare system.
 The world Ayurveda in Sanskrit means the "science of life".

 Picture credit: Shutterstock

 Some benefits of the Oil pulling method are:

 *Better breath (say goodbye to horrible morning breath)